A staff member of AMRO presents updates of the ASEAN+3 regional economic outlook to the Advisory Panel (AP).

 Based on its annual consultation visits to member economies, AMRO shared its assessments of risks and vulnerabilities, as well as policy recommendations to members.
 The AP members provided useful comments on the assessments and exchanged views with AMRO management on ways to further sharpen its reports.

 The AP comments on AMRO’s surveillance work.
 From right to left: Dr Eun Bo Jeong, Dr Bandid Nijathaworn (acting AP chair), Dr Maria Socorro Gochoco-Bautista, by Dr Akira Ariyoshi, and Dr Feng Lu.

 The meeting was chaired by Dr Bandid Nijathaworn and attended by Dr Akira Ariyoshi, Dr Maria Socorro Gochoco-Bautista, Dr Eun Bo Jeong, and Dr Feng Lu.
 The senior management of AMRO, comprising Director Dr Junhong Chang, Deputy Directors Mr Byungseo Yoo and Mr Yasuto Watanabe, and Chief Economist Dr Hoe Ee Khor participated in the meeting.

-ASEAN+3 Macroeconomic Research Office (AMRO) is an international organization established to contribute to securing the economic and financial stability of the ASEAN+3 region, which include 10 members of the Association of Southeast Asian Nations (ASEAN) and China; Hong Kong, China; Japan; and Korea.
-AMRO fulfils its mandate by conducting regional economic surveillance, supporting the implementation of the regional financial arrangements, the Chiang Mai Initiative Multilateralisation (CMIM), and providing technical assistance to its members.
+ASEAN+3 Macroeconomic Research Office (AMRO) is an international organization established to contribute to securing economic and financial stability of the ASEAN+3 region, which include 10 members of the Association of Southeast Asian Nations (ASEAN) and China; Hong Kong, China; Japan; and Korea.
+AMRO fulfils its mandate by conducting regional economic surveillance, supporting the implementation of the regional financial arrangement, the Chiang Mai Initiative Multilateralisation (CMIM), and providing technical assistance to its members.